 TLC will keep all student records for a minimum of seven years.
-It is the student's responsibility to give the completion certificate to the appropriate agencies.
+It is your responsibility to give the completion certificate to the appropriate agencies.
+We will send the required information to required States for your certificate renewals.

 ADA Compliance